kkredit/linux-config/wsl/README.md

+# Purpose
+*Install Windows programs from your bash prompt.*

+Launch a script, get coffee, have all your necessary Windows programs installed.

 # Chocolatey
 [Chocolatey](https://chocolatey.org/) is a package manager for Windows.
 This set of scripts is intended to automate new Windows program installs using Chocolatey.
 A collection of available